come on in!

 about my work

-I graduated from LSU, moved to New Orleans, got married, and got my Masters in Marriage and Family Counseling at the New Orleans Baptist Theological Seminary three years later.
-(Phew, that was a mouthful).
-I am a Licensed Professional Counselor.
+I graduated from LSU, moved to New Orleans, and got my Masters in Marriage and Family Counseling at the New Orleans Baptist Theological Seminary.
+I am a Licensed Professional Counselor and Clinical Supervisor.
 I work with some dear friends at Full Life Christian Counseling.
 If you are local to the area and in need of counseling services, check us out by clicking the button below.
 We would love to walk with you on your healing journey.

 One of my most favorite things I get to do on a weekly basis is host Be Known, the podcast.
 In this space, we are working to get your relationships back to a place of authentic connection, where you feel truly known.
 There are practical tips and true stories in this space, so I hope you'll listen in!